alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 ---
 title: "Monads in C# (Part 3): A Tiny, Synchronous IO"
 date: 2026-06-13
-description: "A toy IO wrapper can mark deliberately deferred effects and compose them before execution."
+description: "A toy IO wrapper can represent deliberately deferred effects and compose them before execution."
 permalink: 2026/06/13/monads-in-c-sharp-part-3-io/
 ---

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)

-> **Scope:** The `IO<T>` below is a synchronous, non-memoized teaching model built on `Func<T>`.
-It executes on the caller's thread, repeats its effects on every `Run()`, lets exceptions escape, and provides no built-in async I/O, cancellation, concurrency, resource bracketing, or stack safety.
-It is not a production abstraction.
+> **Scope:** The `IO<T>` below is a synchronous, non-memoized teaching model built on `Func<T>`. `Run()` directly invokes its stored delegate on the current thread; the wrapper itself performs no scheduling.
+Every call to `Run()` starts the computation again.
+Exceptions thrown by the delayed operation or its composed callbacks propagate to the caller.
+The type has no built-in asynchronous I/O, cancellation, concurrency, resource bracketing, error model, or stack-safety mechanism.
+It is not a production abstraction or a compiler-enforced effect system.

-Earlier in this series, many examples passed pure functions to `Map` and `FlatMap`, but they did not focus on how often a computation runs, in what order, or when it interacts with the outside world.
+Earlier articles in this series passed functions to `Map` and `FlatMap`, but did not focus on when those functions run, how often they run, or when they interact with the outside world.

-A pure function is one whose result depends only on its explicit inputs: given the same arguments, it returns the same value, and evaluating it does nothing beyond producing that value.
-Here, I use `effect` as shorthand for behavior beyond returning a value - the traditional term is `side effect`: printing to the screen, writing to a file, mutating state, or observing time or randomness.
-Most useful programs need some effects somewhere, so invocation policy matters for effectful code in a way it does not for pure code.
+For this article, call a function *pure* when the same inputs produce the same result and evaluating it produces no observable behavior beyond that result.
+I use *effect* as shorthand for behavior such as printing, writing a file, mutating state, calling a service, or observing time or randomness.
+The traditional phrase is *side effect*.

+Most useful programs perform effects somewhere.
+Once a callback is effectful, the policy governing its invocation becomes part of the program's visible behavior.

 A simple pure function: